 Absences due to illness

 If a student is absent or late due to illness, or an appointment, the parent must inform the school either by telephone on the attendance line 01442 406020 option 1 on each day the student is absent or an email to email@example.com.
 A specific reason must be given for the absence.
 The school may ask for medical evidence to be provided if a student’s attendance is irregular or continues for a sustained period.

 Leave of absence during term time

 Principals no longer have the discretion to allow time for a family holiday or to agree to extended leave for parents/carers to visit their country of origin during term time unless there are exceptional circumstances.
 Taking children out of school during term time means they would be losing valuable school time at the expense of their education.
 If your child is absent from school because of a holiday, which has not been agreed, then this will be classified as an unauthorised absence and you may be fined or legal action taken against you.
 If you feel that the circumstances for an absence is exceptional then an application must be made to school, prior to any arrangements being made.
-School will then decide whether the absence can be authorised.To request such an absence, please download the attached Leave of Absence Form and once completed send it to email@example.com or hand over in a sealed envelope to Mrs Walker, The Adeyfield Academy Attendance Officer.
+School will then decide whether the absence can be authorised.To request such an absence, please download the attached Leave of Absence Form and once completed send it to email@example.com or hand over in a sealed envelope to Miss Freeman, The Adeyfield Academy Attendance Officer.